 Probably the finest example of how authenticity and values can drive brand success is Patagonia, a manufacturer of outdoor apparel and gear.
 Since its founding in 1973 by Yvon Chouinard, Patagonia has been committed to environmental sustainability.
 Unlike many companies that simply adopt green marketing strategies, Patagonia embeds environmental awareness in every aspect of its business, from sourcing materials to advocating for environmental policies.

-Pivotal Things to sleep on from Patagonia
+Pivotal Takeaways from Patagonia

 - Consistency: Patagonia’s commitment to sustainability is reflected in its product designs, campaigns, and corporate actions.